-E83: Error reading the programme selector code E83 E83 Selector position code not envisaged by the configuration data or configuration error Checks to perform: Check that all the connectors are correctly inserted Turn the appliance on, turn the programme selector to Repeat the diagnostic cycle every position and wait at to check for any NO least 10 seconds before further alarms. moving on to the next position.
-Is alarm E83 shown again?
-Y E s Check for any friction between Replace the display board the control panel and the knob. and repeat the diagnostic NO Is it difficult to turn the knob? cycle to check for any further alarms.
-Y E S Repair the coupling between the control panel/selector knob.
-If there are burns on the circuit board, Repeat the diagnostic cycle see page 70 to check for any further alarms.
-E86 E86: Programme selector configuration error E86 Checks to perform: Check that all the connectors are correctly inserted
+E83: Error reading the programme selector code E83 E83 Selector position code not envisaged by the configuration data or configuration error Checks to perform: check that all the connectors are correctly inserted Turn the appliance on, turn the programme selector to Repeat the diagnostic cycle every setting: wait at least NO to check for any 10 seconds on each of the further alarms. settings before moving on to the next one.
+Is alarm E83 shown again? Ε S Replace the display board Check for any friction between and repeat the diagnostic NO the control panel and the knob. cycle to check for any Is it difficult to turn the knob? further alarms. Ε S Repair the coupling between the control panel/selector knob.

+E86: Programme selector configuration error E86